College of Business Administration

 The DBER collects and disseminates socioeconomic statistics to private firms and government

-and data use consultation.
-Finally, the DBER performs and publishes research on demographic
+agencies.
+The DBER performs and publishes research on demographic and economic characteristics

 The results of its quarterly forecasting model of employment by sector and other local